 This hardy perennial herb has been in cultivation for over 2000 years.
 Lemon balm grows to about 2 feet high and 1 1/2 feet wide.
-They produce lots of Lemon Balm leaves.
+They produce lots of leaves with a deliciously calming lemon scent.

 One plant is usually enough for a family.
 In the right place this is a very vigorous and productive herb that grows without trouble.
-The small white flowers that appear during the summer are great for bees.
+The small white flowers that appear during the summer are great for bees and beneficial garden insects.

 If you like a splash of colour in your garden beds or containers try the golden leafed forms Melissa officinalis 'Aurea' or 'Allgold'.
 These varieties are best planted in part shade to keep the golden foliage.

 This plant likes a well drained soil that can be on the poor side.
 Important is to plant it in a sunny spot as it likes full sun.
 Add some compost once a year if you grow them in the ground.
 For pots use an organic liquid fertilizer every two weeks for the growing season.